parimalp/FPGA-Design-Flow-using-Vivado/lab5.md

 <p align = "center">
 <i>Opening new hardware target</i>
 </p>

 4. The Hardware Session status changes from Unconnected to the server name and the device is highlighted.
 Also notice that the Status indicates that it is not programmed.
 5. Select the device in the Hardware Device Properties, and verify that the **uart_led.bit** is selected as the programming file in the General tab.

 **For PYNQ-Z2:**

 #### Insert the SD card, Connect the board and power it ON.
-Open a hardware session, and program the FPGA.
+Open a hardware manager session, and program the FPGA.

 1. Copy the provided SD card boot image (**{SOURCES}**/lab5/BOOT.bin) into a blank SD card, noticing that file system of SD card should be FAT32.
 2. Insert the SD card to the SD card slot on the back of the board and set the booting jumper to **SD**.